hashbangcode/drupal-queue-api-talk/src/slides.md

 ## Top Tips

 - There is no interface for queues so be sure to handle errors properly.
+Logging is important when things go wrong.
 - If your users need to process something straight away then use a batch.

 ---